Harishwarrior/jitsi_video_conferencing_app/README.md

 # video_conferencing_app

-A video conferencing app made with flutter
+A video conferencing app made with flutter using jitsi SDK.

 ## Getting Started